StingyJack/Scripty/Readme.md

 ```
 >Scripty.exe --help
+usage: scripty [-e] [--attach] [--outnoc] [--outnev] [--outscr] [--]
-usage: <-e> <outputBehavior> <ProjectFilePath> <ScriptFilePaths>...
+               <ProjectFilePath> <ScriptFilePaths>...

-    <-e>                    Output the full exception details instead of just the .Message value
+    -e                      Display full exception details instead of
-    <outputBehavior>        One and only one (or none) of these values...
-                             --outnoc for DontOverwriteIfEvaluationFails (this option is used if none are specified)
-                             --outnev for NeverGenerateOutput
-                             --outscr for ScriptControlsOutput
+                            just the message

+    --attach                Pause execution at the start of the program
+                            until a debugger is attached.

+    --outnoc                Do not produce or overwrite output on
+                            compile errors.
+This is the default.
+    --outnev                Do not produce or overwrite output.
+    --outscr                The script determines what output is
+                            retained.

     <ProjectFilePath>       The full path of the project file.
     <ScriptFilePaths>...
 The path(s) of script files to evaluate (can
                             be absolute or relative to the project).
 ```
+Omitting an `--out*` argument results in using `--outnoc`, the current behavior, and only one of the three `--out*` parameters can be used at a time.

 ## Scripty.Core